TheBeardedBerry/UnicodeBrowser/README.md

 * Displays a grid of all characters mapped to a named Unicode Block.
 (See [UnicodeBlockRange.inl](https://github.com/EpicGames/UnrealEngine/blob/585df42eb3a391efd295abd231333df20cddbcf3/Engine/Source/Runtime/SlateCore/Public/Fonts/UnicodeBlockRange.inl) in Editor Source.).
 * Filter displayed characters by Block.
 * Lists all named Unicode Blocks that have mapped characters.
-* Shows zoomed-in view of the character when hovering over it.
+* Shows zoomed-in view of the character, and additional information when hovering over it.
+* Character information: measurements, scaling, subfont index, fallback font used, if any.
 * Ability to filter blocks to "only symbols"; preselects Blocks known to have useful, supported symbols e.g. Arrows, Box Drawing, Emoji.
 * Ability to change font.
+* Show/hide missing characters
 * **Double-click a character to copy it to the system clipboard**.
 * Click a block name to scroll to that block.